malekak44/rapid-movers/README.md

-Rapid Movers is a transportation website.
-You can search for different transport services based on your location.
+Rapid Movers is a authentication application.
+You can signup or login using email, google, facebook or github.
 You can visit the website right here https://rapid-movers.firebaseapp.com/